American National Rugby League

-The AMNRL suffered from competition with the USARL, and did not host a domestic competition after the 2013 season, though it continued to organize international team games.
-The organization folded in 2014 and was replaced by the USARL as the internationally recognized body for rugby league in the USA.
+In the years that followed, the AMNRL suffered from competition with the USARL, and did not host a domestic competition after the 2013 season, though it continued to organize international team games.

+The organization folded in 2014, with USARL becoming the recognized body for rugby league in the USA.

 History

 Origins

 The roots of the American National Rugby League date to 1997, when Super League America was formed to organize a national team, establish an amateur domestic competition, and build the sport in the United States.
 The organization was initially established by Rupert Murdoch's News Corporation in an attempt to spread rugby league to the United States.
 The organization was run by former professional player David Niu, who had come to Philadelphia in 1992 and had been active in promoting the sport there.
 Super League America's domestic competition began its inaugural season in 1998, and was contested by six teams all in the Northeastern United States: the Glen Mills Bulls (later the Aston Bulls), the New Jersey Sharks (now the Bucks County Sharks in the USARL), the New York Broncos (now the New York Knights in the USARL), the Philadelphia Bulldogs (now the Philadelphia Fight in the USARL), the Boston Storm, and the Pennsylvania Raiders.
 The Boston and Pennsylvania teams soon dropped out; the others later formed the core of the AMNRL.
 Super League America organized the domestic competition in 1998 and 1999; the Glen Mills Bulls were declared league champions in both years.

 In December 1999, Super League America announced a reorganization.
 The league headquarters moved to Jacksonville, Florida, with Jacksonville marketing executive Steve Gormley made the organization's new president; David Niu would serve as CEO and maintain the northeastern branch.
 The organization was renamed the United States Rugby League, and set its sights on expanding into the Southeastern United States and attracting British rugby league teams to Florida for training camps and international competitions.
 The USRL was successful in attracting foreign teams and advanced the U.S. national team to the Rugby League World Cup qualifiers for the first time; however, it was soon beset by internal strife.

 Complications over a deal with the British Rugby Football League led to a dispute that bankrupted the USRL.
 In the midst of the dispute, in May 2001 the five domestic teams announced they would form a new organization, the American National Rugby League, with Niu as its head.
 Later that year Gormley sold the USRL's assets to the Rugby Football League, leaving the AMNRL as the sole rugby league body in the United States.